 - Section 1.
 Annual Assessments/Fiscal Year.
 It shall be an affirmative and perpetual obligation of the Association to fix Common Expense assessments in an amount at least sufficient to maintain the exterior of the Units and maintain and operate the other Common Elements.
 The amount of monies for Common Expenses of the Association deemed necessary by the Board and the manner of its expenditure shall be a matter for its sole discretion.
 Annual assessments shall be made for the fiscal year of the Association, and shall be due at the commencement of the fiscal year, with the privilege of paying in monthly installments, due on the first day of the month, if payments are made on a current basis.
-Each Unit will pay an annual assessment that is based on the total Common Expenses for the year divided equally among the one hundred sixty (160) Units in Section 14.
-The Board shall cause to be prepared, at least thirty (30) days in advance of the commencement of the fiscal year, the amount of the Common Expense assessment for each Unit, which shall be kept in the administrative offices of the CCA and shall be open to inspection, upon request, by any Unit Owner.
+Each Unit will pay an annual assessment based upon the undivided percentage interest allocated to the Unit.
+The Board shall cause to be prepared, at least thirty (30) days in advance of the commencement of the fiscal year, the amount of the Common Expense assessment for each Unit, which shall be kept in the office of the property manager and shall be open to inspection, upon request, by any Unit Owner.
 Written notice of the Common Expense assessments shall be sent to every Unit Owner.
 The fiscal year of the Association shall be determined by the Board of Directors. - Section 2.
 Default Assessment.
 If an Annual Common Expense Assessment is not made as required, an assessment shall be presumed to have been made in the amount of the last prior year's assessment, and monthly installments on such assessment shall be due upon each installment payment due until changed by the Board by an amended assessment. - Section 3.
 Budget; Notice of Budget.
-The budget for each fiscal year shall be approved by the Board of Directors no later than seventy-five (75) days before the beginning of the fiscal year, to permit each Unit Owner to be advised of the Annual Assessment allocable to each unit in a timely manner.
+The budget for each fiscal year shall be approved by the Board of Directors no later than thirty (30) days before the beginning of the fiscal year, to permit each Unit Owner to be advised of the Annual Assessment allocable to each unit in a timely manner.
 A copy of any proposed budget shall be available at a Board meeting at least one month prior to the meeting at which the Board is scheduled to vote on the budget, and the Unit Owners shall be given the opportunity to comment on the budget or its component parts.
 If any budget is amended after the opportunity for Unit Owner comment, the budget need not be presented to the Unit Owners for additional comment before the Board votes on the budget.

 Members shall be allowed a comment period of not less than forty-five (45) minutes, and reasonable limitations may be placed upon the comment time given each Unit Owner seeking to comment, to allow sufficient time for all Unit Owners seeking to comment.
 The Board shall give written notice to each Unit Owner and to any Eligible Mortgage Holder who requests same, of the budget adopted by the Board for the management and operation of the Association for the next ensuing budget period.
 The notice setting forth the amount of the Annual Assessment shall include a copy of the budget, directed to the Unit Owner in accordance with the notice provision contained in Article XIX of these Amended By-Laws.
-The notice shall be conclusively presumed to have been delivered five (5) days after deposit in United States mails, postage pre-paid.
+The notice shall be conclusively presumed to have been delivered five (5) days after deposit in United States mails, postage prepaid.